 2. The building or structure meets building, fire, safety, and health regulations.

-3. The Planning Commission and Governing Body finds that the building or structure will not devaluate properties in the area where the structure is proposed to be moved.
+3. The Board of Zoning Appeals finds that the building or structure will not devaluate properties in the area where the structure is proposed to be moved.

 SECTION 3.
-ELEVATION: Unless otherwise directed by the City Building Inspector, the first floor elevation of a building or group of buildings shall be at least eighteen (18) inches above the grade of the center of the street or roadway.
+ELEVATION: Unless otherwise directed by the City Building Inspector, the first floor elevation of a building or group of buildings shall be at least eighteen (18) inches above the grade of the center of the adjacent street or roadway.

-ARTICLE XXVII
+ARTICLE XXVI